inkarkat/vim-mark/README.md

 step back behind the default search highlighting.

-If you want no or only a few of the available mappings, you can completely turn off the creation of the default mappings by defining:
+If you want no or only a few of the available mappings, you can completely turn off the creation of the default mappings by defining (before the plugin is loaded):

     :let g:mw_no_mappings = 1